wtsi-npg/extendo/README.md

 `extendo` |ex·​ten·​do|

-  noun [slang], An extendable baton, typically used by law enforcememt.
+  noun [slang], An extendable baton, typically used by law enforcement.

 An extension to [baton](https://github.com/wtsi-npg/baton) providing a Go API for iRODS (Integrated Rule-Oriented Data System).